 Best Theme Parks in California for Elementary Ages

-Best: LEGOLAND California - The rides and many playgrounds within the park are geared toward ages 2 to 12, making it the perfect park for preschool through elementary school children.
-LEGOLAND also boasts of only "pink-knuckle rides," so there are plenty of kicks, but no super-scary thrills.
-There are water play areas inside Legoland, so definitely bring a swimsuit.
-Kids will love exploring the aquarium and can spend all day in the Legoland Water Park, which offers different play areas that appeal to specific age groups, none of which offer extreme thrills.
+Best: LEGOLAND California - The rides and many playgrounds within the park are geared toward kiddos ages 2 to 12, making it the perfect park for preschoolers through elementary school children.
+LEGOLAND also boasts only "pink-knuckle rides," so there are plenty of kicks, but no super-scary thrills.
+There are water play areas inside Legoland, so definitely bring a swimsuit along!
+Kids can explore the aquarium and can spend all day in the Legoland Water Park, which offers different play areas that appeal to specific age groups, none of which offer extreme thrills.

 Other good theme parks in California for elementary kids:

 Disneyland Park - The perfect mix of incredible theming and daring adventure can be found in Walt's backyard.
 I'm looking at you, Splash Mountain, Pirates of the Caribbean and Indiana Jones Adventure!
-The roller coasters are the right speed of exciting but not too scary and Star Wars: Galaxy’s Edge offers another world to explore as of May 31, 2019.
+The roller coasters are the right speed of exciting but not too scary.
+Star Wars: Galaxy’s Edge offers another world to explore.
+Kids can build a droid at Droid Depot or even build their first lightsaber.
+It's also toadally fun to get a royal makeover at the Bibbidi Bobbidi Boutique.

-Disney California Adventure – With the immersive Cars Land, recently renovated Pixar Pier, Frozen – Live at the Hyperion show and Toy Story Midway Mania, Disney California Adventure has been growing in popularity for elementary-age kids.
-This is where they can try their first upside-down roller-coaster — the Incredicoaster — and maybe even get soaked on Grizzly River Run.
-They also love running around and climbing the very high Redwood Creek Challenge Trail while also trying out challenges that are built just for them, such as the sliding tire swing and climbing wall.
+Disney California Adventure – With the immersive Cars Land, recently renovated Pixar Pier, Frozen – Live at the Hyperion show and Toy Story Midway Mania, Disney California Adventure Park has been growing in popularity for elementary-aged kids.
+This is where they can try their first upside-down roller coaster — the Incredicoaster — and maybe even get soaked on Grizzly River Run.
+They can also run around and climb the very high Redwood Creek Challenge Trail while also trying out challenges built just for them, such as the sliding tire swing and climbing wall.
+As of summer 2020, Spider-Man and the Avengers swing into the all-new Avengers Campus for some MARVEL-ous fun!

 SeaWorld San Diego - With its mix of moderate thrill rides, animal shows and hands-on animal encounters (hello, rays!), SeaWorld San Diego is great for kids of all ages, but especially elementary children.

 Universal Studios Hollywood – With wizards, minions, dinosaurs, Transformers, Kung-Fu Panda and more, there is plenty of excitement for elementary-aged kids at Universal Studios Hollywood.
-Come December, the Grinch takes over on select days for a Seussian Who-liday spectacular the kids and parents alike will love.
+In spring 2020, The Secret Life of Pets: Off the Leash, an all-new ride, opens!
+Come December, the Grinch takes over on select days for a Seussian Who-liday spectacular kids and parents alike will love.

 Best Theme Parks in California for Tweens

 Best: Disney California Adventure - The biggest thrill rides at Disney California Adventure — Radiator Springs Racers, the Incredicoaster, Grizzly River Run and Guardians of the Galaxy: Mission — BREAKOUT! — are perfect for the tween set.
-Plus, there are plenty of character encounters, Instagrammable photograph walls and opportunities for Disney fun!
+Plus, there are plenty of character and Super Hero encounters, Instagrammable photo walls and opportunities for Disney fun!
+Teens will be leaping to join Super Heroes at Avengers Campus as of summer 2020.

 Other good theme parks in California for tweens:

-Disneyland Park - Next to Disney California Adventure, Disneyland Park has a great range of rides such as Space Mountain, Splash Mountain and Star Tours — The Adventures Continue — geared for tweens.
-Star Wars: Galaxy’s Edge, Disneyland’s newest land, will be opening May 31, 2019, with exciting rides and characters that hold a lot of appeal for the tween set.
+Disneyland Park - Next to Disney California Adventure Park, Disneyland Park has a great range of rides such as Space Mountain, Splash Mountain and Star Tours — The Adventures Continue geared for tweens.
+Star Wars: Galaxy’s Edge, Disneyland’s newest land, offers exciting rides, experiences and characters that hold a lot of appeal for the tween set.

-Knott's Berry Farm - America's first theme park offers a mix of fun and thrill rides like Sierra Sidewinder, Ghost Rider and Pony Express, perfect for the tween set.
+Knott's Berry Farm - America's first theme park offers a mix of fun and thrill rides, including Sierra Sidewinder, Ghost Rider and Pony Express, perfect for the tween set.
 Visit Ghost Town, where kids and tweens can pan for gold, or visit a blacksmith shop and an old schoolhouse.
-During the summer months, Ghost Town Alive! will capure the attention of tweens as they work to solve mysteries, perform tasks, search for clues and interact with the Ghost Town citizens.
+During the summer months, Ghost Town Alive! will capture the attention of tweens as they work to solve mysteries, perform tasks, search for clues and interact with the Ghost Town citizens.
+They just might land themselves in jail!

 Universal Studios Hollywood- Young muggles and wizards alike will feel like they attend Hogwarts School of Witchcraft and Wizardry in their visit to the Wizarding World.
-Perhaps they’ll be chosen for a wand pairing or purchase an interactive wand to perform magic in the shop windows of Hogsmeade.
-Tweens love rides like Despicable Me: Minion Mayhem, Transformers: The Ride-3D and Harry Potter and the Forbidden Journey.
+Perhaps they’ll be chosen for a wand pairing!
+They can purchase an interactive wand to perform magic in the shop windows of Hogsmeade.
+Tweens love rides such as Despicable Me: Minion Mayhem, Transformers: The Ride-3D and Harry Potter and the Forbidden Journey.

 Best Theme Parks in California for Teens